idlehands99/notouch-while-type/README.md

 - **format** and **formarversion**: keep these lines as they are. do not edit.
 - **keyboard**: this section sets options for keyboard device(s).
    - **devices**: choose keyboard devices. device selection is just like the ones with `monitor` subcommand, except no leading double hyphen.
-   - **ignore**: this section lists keys that should NOT triggar disabling/enabling of touchpads. usally set to Ctrl, Shift Alt and Meta keys (left and right), so you can you Ctrl-DRAG, etc.
+   - **ignore**: this section lists keys that should NOT triggar disabling/enabling of touchpads. usally set to Ctrl, Shift Alt and Meta keys (left and right), so you can use Ctrl-DRAG, etc.
    - **timeout**: this sets how long touchpads should be kept disabled after last keystroke. around 0.3 seconds seems reasonable.
 - **pointer**: this section choose touchpad device(s).
   - **devices**: same as above keyboard/devices section.